CBI arrests S Bhaskararaman, close associate of Karti Chidambaram, in Rs 50 lakh bribery case | Law-Order

 The CBI on Wednesday arrested S Bhaskararaman, a close associate of Lok Sabha MP Karti Chidambaram, in connection with a Rs 50 lakh alleged bribery case for clearing visas of 263 Chinese nationals working at Talwandi Sabo Power Ltd in Punjab, officials said.

-The bribery incident is reported to have taken place in 2011 when Karti Chidambaram’s father P Chidambaram was the Union home minister.
+The bribery incident allegedly took place in 2011 when Karti Chidambaram's father P Chidambaram was the Union home minister.

-The CBI took Bhaskararaman for questioning late Tuesday night and he was placed under arrest in the early hours of Wednesday, the officials said.
+The CBI took Bhaskararaman for questioning late Tuesday and arrested him early Wednesday in Chennai, they said.

+He will be brought to Delhi by Wednesday night and produced before the Special CBI Court at Rouse Avenue on Thursday, they said.

+Bhaskararaman was earlier arrested by Enforcement Directorate in the INX media case.

-The CBI FIR, which contains a findings of the investigating officer who probed the PE, has alleged that Makharia approached Karti through his ''close associate/front man'' Bhaskararaman, the officials said.
+The CBI FIR, which contains the findings of the investigating officer who probed the PE, has alleged that Makharia approached Karti Chidambaram through his ''close associate/front man'' Bhaskararaman, officials said.

 ''They devised a back-door way to defeat the purpose of ceiling (maximum of project visas permissible to the company's plant) by granting permission to reuse 263 project visas allotted to the said Chinese company's officials,'' they said.